Thanks for visiting my blog.

 In Junior High in Japan, you need to belong to club.

-In Junior High, my character changed a lot.
+In Junior High, my character changed.

 I was a naughty talkative boy as usual but always surrounded by many friends, I think.